JohnW876/gift-shack/TESTING.md

 Screenshots

-**15. As a shopper, I want to be able to sort all available products so that I can view the products according to price, category or rating.**
+**20. As a shopper, I want to be able to easily submit my payment details so that I can checkout easily and quickly without any problems.**

 These user's needs are met via:
 * Page/Feature